npikall/tuw-spranzen/.template/sections/intro.typ

+/*
+ * Copyright (C) 2025 npikall.
+ *
+ * This is free software: you can redistribute it and/or modify
+ * it under the terms of the MIT License; see the LICENSE file for details.
+ */

-#import "../common.typ":*
+#import "../common.typ": *

-// Your content goes here
+// Content goes here
 = Introduction
 #lorem(50)